576 - Forbes Park

 As I approached the bridge, I noticed a giant hole that’d been freshly cut into the fence.
 Oh, how perfect.

 Suddenly a dude emerged from the hole.
 And if I’m being honest, it’s the last thing I expected in that moment.
 I was more concerned with real security.
-A major factory at factories this big.
+A major concern at factories this big.

 “Uh… hey.”
 I said.
 “Can anyone just walk back there?”